 From the top of Primrose Hill, you’ll also be treated to some amazing views out over the city of London.

-Gorge on Street Food at Kerb (and the Area’s Other Cool Street Food Spots)
+Gorge on Street Food at Camden’s Cool Street Food Spots

 Sure, sometimes you want to head out for dinner at one of Camden’s fancy restaurants – and then sometimes, you just want to snack on delicious, unpretentious food from one of the city’s many cool food markets.

-What makes Kerb so special?
-The market boasts 30 different street food vendors (mostly food trucks) all in one convenient location at Camden Market.
+In particular, check out the East Yard at Camden Market?
+This part of the market boasts 30 different street food vendors (mostly food trucks) all in one convenient location.

 There are so many great choices – from Vietnamese to Mexican and everything in between – the hardest bit is choosing your meal.